Mortgage Affordability: What Lenders Really Look At

 Why the stress test matters

-Even if your monthly payment would be £900 at the initial product rate, the lender checks whether you could afford £1,200 or more if rates climbed.
-This stress test is the single biggest reason borrowers are offered less than the headline income multiple suggests.
-Use our repayment calculator to model payments at different rates.
+Suppose your monthly payment would be £900 at the initial product rate.
+The lender still checks whether you could handle £1,200 or more if rates climbed.
+That stress test is the single biggest reason people end up offered less than the headline income multiple suggests.
+Our repayment calculator lets you model the payments at different rates.

 How lenders assess different income types

-Employed applicants on a permanent contract are the simplest case.
-Lenders typically want to see at least three months in the role and will verify income through payslips and a P60.
-If you receive regular overtime, commission, or bonuses, most lenders will accept between 50 and 100 per cent of the average over the past one to two years, provided it is consistent.
+Employed on a permanent contract?
+You are the straightforward case.
+Most lenders want to see at least three months in the role and confirm your income from your payslips and a P60.
+Regular overtime, commission and bonuses usually count as well.
+A lender will normally take between 50 and 100 per cent of the average over the past one to two years, provided the extra income has been steady.

-Self-employed borrowers face more scrutiny.
-Sole traders usually need two to three years of SA302 tax calculations and corresponding tax year overviews.
-Limited company directors are assessed on salary plus dividends, net profit, or a combination — and the method used can dramatically change the borrowing figure.
-Contractors and freelancers may be assessed on their day rate multiplied by a set number of working weeks, which can actually produce a higher borrowing figure than traditional income methods.
+Self-employed borrowers face closer scrutiny.
+Sole traders usually need two to three years of SA302 tax calculations, the summary HMRC produces of your declared income, along with the matching tax year overviews.
+Limited company directors are judged on salary plus dividends, on net profit, or on a blend of the two, and the method a lender chooses can move the borrowing figure by a fair amount.
+Contractors and freelancers are often assessed on their day rate multiplied by a set number of working weeks, which can produce a higher figure than the standard employed methods.

-Employed applicants on a permanent contract are the simplest case.
-Lenders typically want to see at least three months in the role and will verify income through payslips and a P60.
-If you receive regular overtime, commission, or bonuses, most lenders will accept between 50 and 100 per cent of the average over the past one to two years, provided it is consistent and documented.
+Employed on a permanent contract?
+You are the straightforward case.
+Most lenders want to see at least three months in the role and confirm your income from your payslips and a P60.
+Regular overtime, commission and bonuses usually count too.
+A lender will normally take between 50 and 100 per cent of the average over the past one to two years, provided the extra has been steady and documented.

 Employed income